ChrisWiegman/chriswiegman.com/content/posts/2014-09-27-wordcamp-providence-2014.md

 tags:
   - WordCamp
   - WordCamp Providence
 ---

 Another great opportunity has presented itself to me this weekend.
 I am speaking not once but twice at WordCamp Providence in Providence, RI.
-In addition to my talk on “Securing WordPress the Right Way” I had the honor of presenting a 4-hour workshop on securing WordPress with Joseph Herbrandson of <a title="Sucuri" href="http://sucuri.net" target="_blank" rel="noopener noreferrer">Sucuri.net</a> which which went spectacularly yesterday and will hopefully start a series of such events as we move forward.
+In addition to my talk on “Securing WordPress the Right Way” I had the honor of presenting a 4-hour workshop on securing WordPress with Joseph Herbrandson of [Sucuri.net](http://sucuri.net) which which went spectacularly yesterday and will hopefully start a series of such events as we move forward.